• Skip to primary navigation

 2. Discuss with your spouse what simplicity looks like for your family.

-3. Make a plan for decluttering and how to stick to your simplicity plan.
+3. Make a plan for decluttering and how to stick to your simple plan.

 Beyond that here and some steps you can take to pursue godly simplicity in your life.